GluuFederation/docs-casa-prod/docs/source/administration/faq.md

 <!-- If for any reason an update to oxd settings results in lockout, or if you provided wrong data during installation, do the following: -->

-For versions 4.1 or earlier, when there were problems with the OIDC client used by oxd to communicate with oxAuth, the solution involved editing a configuration file and doing a restart.
-Starting with version 4.2, such file contents were moved to the underlying database.
+This requires resetting the oxd configuration.
 To make it easy for admins to apply the tweak required (no low-level ldap or couchbase commands), we deliver a small CLI tool that allows flushing some oxd configurations.

 Please do the following: